sligocki/sligocki.github.io/_posts/2021-03-05-beeping-busy-beaver.md

 ## Detecting Quasihalting

 The first thing to note is that quasihalting is quite a bit more complicated that halting.
 While the question of whether a TM **will** halt is undecidable, the question of whether it **has** halted is extremely easy: is it in the Halt state?
 Deciding whether a TM has quasihalted, on the other hand is no simple task.
 It amounts to proving that the TM will never again reach a certain state.
 In fact, detecting whether a TM has quasihalted yet is an undecidable problem itself.
 We can see that by noting that if we had a reliable method for detecting that we had quasihalted, we could use it to solve the halting problem!
-Specifically, consider any arbitrary TM X, say:
+Specifically, consider any arbitrary TM X, say:<sup>[2](#f2)</sup>

   |     |  0  |  1  |
   | :-: | :-: | :-: |